Why do These Match? Explaining the Behavior of Image Similarity Models: Introduction

 We evaluate several candidate saliency map generation methods which are primarily adaptations of ``black box'' approaches that do not rely on a particular model architecture or require access to network parameters to produce a saliency map~\cite{fong_iccv_2017,Petsiuk2018rise,lime:kdd16,zeilerECCV2014}.
-These methods generally identify important regions by measuring a change in the output class score resulting from some perturbation of the input image.
-Similarity models, however, typically rely on a learned embedding space to reason about relationships between images, where proximity between points or the lack thereof indicates some degree of correspondence.
-An explanation system for embedding models must therefore consider how the distances between embedded points, and thus their similarity, change based on perturbing one or both of the pair of input images.
+These methods generally identify important regions by measuring a change in the output class score resulting from a perturbation of the input image.
+Similarity models, however, often rely on a learned embedding space to reason about relationships between images, where proximity between points or the lack thereof indicates some degree of correspondence.
+An explanation system for embedding models must therefore consider how distances between embedded points, and thus their similarity, change based on perturbing one or both input images.
 We explore two strategies for adapting these approaches to our task.
 First, we manipulate just a single image (the one we wish to produce an explanation for) while keeping the other image fixed.
 Second, we manipulate both images to allow for more complex interactions between the pair.
-Additional discussion on the ramifications of this choice and details of the saliency methods can be found in Section~\ref{sec:saliency_maps}.
+See Section~\ref{sec:saliency_maps} for details and a discussion on the ramifications of this choice.

-Our paper makes the following contributions: 1) we provide the first study of explaining the behavior of image similarity models; 2) we propose a novel explanation approach that combines saliency maps and attributes, which to our knowledge is the first explanation work to use attributes; 3) we validate our method with both automatic metrics and a user study on two diverse datasets, and find that it produces more informative explanations and also improves attribute recognition performance.
+Our paper makes the following contributions: 1) we provide the the first quantitative study of explaining the behavior of image similarity models; 2) we propose a novel explanation approach that combines saliency maps and attributes; 3) we validate our method with a user study combined with metrics designed to link our explanations to model performance, and find that it produces more informative explanations than adaptations of prior work to this task, and further improves attribute recognition performance.